Week 1 - Intro to HTML

 VSCode

-Install Visual Studio Code and recommended Extensions following.
-See Links for details
+Install Visual Studio Code and recommended Extensions.
+See the instructions in the Tools page in Canvas.

 Watch this video for important tips about working with HTML in your browser and VS Code: